active listings: 285

-It happens every Fall: A flood of new listings comes on the market with a fury, totally bypassing the properties that have been listed for 21 days or more.
-Buyers run out to look at all the new, shiny inventory and completely forget about the opportunities that may exist with the “older” properties.
+Welcome to the Fall real estate season.
+Along with the Spring months, the Fall is a particularly busy time for local real estate.
+You’ll see a flood of new post-Labor Day listings hitting the market with a fury, upstaging the properties that have been listed for 30 days or more.
+Buyers run out to look at all the new, shiny inventory and completely forget about the opportunities that may exist with the “stale” properties.

 It’ll be no different this year.
 August saw many buyers, sellers and real estate agents off on (overdue) vacations.
 The result?
 Fewer prospective buyers, sellers holding off on listing properties until the Fall and agents perhaps not being as aggressive about scheduling showings or calling their clients’ attention to languishing listings.

 The market experienced its typical summer slowdown, and the pace was even more lackluster due to higher interest rates.

 Now that Labor Day weekend has come and gone, here’s how the market is looking: